minister19/RL_pytorch_shared/Diaries.md

 ### 2021-12-02 Shawn: works on TD3.

-- It seems for TD3, update both critic1 and critic2 in .actor_learn() is good, and torch.max is better than torch.min.
+- It seems for TD3, update both critic1 and critic2 in .actor_learn() is good, use torch.min to align with .critic_learn().

 ### 2021-12-03 Shawn: works on SAC.